 If you haven't already heard of Cupid's Undie Run, it's a unique charity event that takes place in almost 40 cities around the country, including Washington, D.C.
 The fundraiser claims to "put the hilarity in charity" by challenging its participants to run a race in Valentine's Day-themed underwear.
 Proceeds from the event go to the Children's Tumor Foundation and its neurofibromatosis research.

 This annual event that is now celebrated across the U.S. started in the capital city in 2010.
-Now, hundreds participate every February in the one-mile fun run-slash-dance party.
+Now, hundreds participate every February in the 1-mile fun run/dance party.
 Those who aren't interested in baring it all are still welcome to come out and watch the spectacle, at least.

 Cupid's Undie Run is typically held at the beginning of February, the weekend before Valentine's Day.
-This year's event will take place on Saturday, February 8, 2020, from 12 p.m. to 4 p.m., with the race, itself, taking place at 2 p.m.
+On Saturday, February 8, 2020, the fun stretches from 12 p.m. to 4 p.m., with the race starting at 2 p.m.

-It used to be that runners would do their laps in front of the U.S. Capitol Building and parts of the National Mall, but these days, the route runs through Downtown Washington, D.C.
-The party will begin and end at Penn Social, a spacious sports and game bar located at 801 East Street Northwest, near the Metro Center and Gallery Place Metro stations.
+It used to be that runners would do their laps in front of the U.S. Capitol Building and parts of the National Mall, but these days, the route runs through downtown Washington, D.C.
+The party will begin and end at Penn Social, a spacious sports and game bar located at 801 East St. NW, near the Metro Center and Gallery Place Metro stations.

 Non-registered spectators are not permitted inside Penn Social, but they are encouraged to line the race course, which starts just right outside the doors.

 What to Expect

 Basically, you can expect a bunch of people in their undies running for a good cause.
 The mile-long lap only takes about 15 minutes, so the remainder of the four-hour event is pretty much devoted to just drinking and dancing within the warmth of the venue.